Retirement Plan Services

 WNB can oversee the plan’s compliance with IRS and DOL regulations and prepare IRS Form 5500 filings with schedules.
 We can provide annual IRS compliance testing and reporting, review eligibility, verify vesting, process participant distributions, and provide participant statements with very little effort required from your company.
 We handle more tasks associated with our clients’ retirement plans than most other companies who offer retirement plan services.

 Our history and tradition as a trusted fiduciary ensures that your plan will receive the service and care it deserves.
-Call an Employee Benefits Manager at our Winona or Twin Cities office.
+Call an Employee Benefits Manager at our Winona office at 507-454-9218.

 Defined Contribution Plan